openintegrationhub/OIH-Edge-Extension/README.md

             "pol_time": 0.5}
     }

-### _Analytics components_
+### Analytics components

+Analytics components use different methods to process or alter data in order to aggregate or anonymize them.
+The processed data is then returned to the EdgeOrchestrator.

-Aggregator
+#### Aggregator

 The OIH Edge Aggregator component is compatible with the _pandas package_ and accepts every pandas aggregate function as method input.

     Example User configuration of the Aggregator component.
         'config':{